 Thanks to the project «Trash Free National Parks» during the tourist season of 2019, 55 m3 of recycled materials (mixed plastic, glass, metal) were sent from Zabaikalsky national park for recycling.

-Global Recycling Day is celebrated on November 15 in many countries Global.
+Global Recycling Day is celebrated on November 15 in many countries.
 The purpose of this day is to attract the widest possible attention to the issues of competent waste disposal which becomes a threat to the ecology of the whole planet.
 Russia has been celebrating this day since 2014.
-The Lake Baikal Foundation identified the topic of sustainable waste management as one of the priorities, after which a pilot environmental project “Trash Free National Parks” was developed and implemented.
-The project was launched on June 5, 2019 and received the Presidential Grant (by the Presidential Grants Foundation).
+The Lake Baikal Foundation identified the topic of sustainable waste management as one of the priorities, after which a pilot environmental project «Trash Free National Parks» was developed and implemented.
+The project was launched on June 5, 2019 and received support from the Presidential Grants Foundation.

 According to scientists, the greatest damage to the environment and biodiversity is caused by disposable plastic packaging.
 According to the study of waste morphology conducted in Zabaikalsky national park within the framework of the project «Trash Free National Parks», plastic packaging waste accounted for 11% of the total volume of solid municipal waste accumulated in the national park for 4 days — it is about 72 kg of disposable bags, plastic bottles, food containers, soft packaging made of polypropylene, disposable polystyrene dishes.
 Accordingly, in a week during the peak tourist season on the territory of the national park about 130 kg of waste polymers were formed and for the year this figure is about 6 tons.

 Terms of decomposition of various types of plastic in nature — from 100 to 1000 years.
 It accumulates uncontrollably in water and on land, breaks down into microplastics and becomes part of food biological chains, posing a threat to biodiversity, as it enters the stomachs of mammals and birds.